United States Government Publishing Office: GPO Police

 Security and law enforcement for GPO facilities is provided by the Government Publishing Office Police.
 The force is part of the GPO's Security Services Division, and in 2003 it had 53 officers.
 Officers are appointed under Title 44 USC § 317 by the Public Printer (or their delegate).

-Mission

-Their duty is to "protect persons and property in premises and adjacent areas occupied by or under the control of the Government Printing Office".
+Its mission is to "protect persons and property in premises and adjacent areas occupied by or under the control of the Government Printing Office".

-Jurisdiction and Authority

-Officers are authorized to bear and use arms in the performance of their duties, make arrests for violations of federal and state law (and that of Washington, D.C.), and enforce the regulations of the Public Printer, including requiring the removal from GPO premises of individuals who violate such regulations.

 Officers have concurrent jurisdiction with the law enforcement agencies where the premises are located.
 GPO Police Officers are required to maintain active certification with the Washington D.C.
 Metropolitan Police Department as their agency holds a cooperative agreement with the city, granting GPO Police authority to enforce city laws and regulations to include Traffic Code.
+Officers are authorized to bear and use arms in the performance of their duties, make arrests for violations of federal and state law (and that of Washington, D.C.), and enforce the regulations of the Public Printer, including requiring the removal from GPO premises of individuals who violate such regulations.